Local Time

 Korean Culture Classes & Seongsu-dong Touring

-Finally, you will proceed to Seongsu-dong, the “Brooklyn of Seoul.”
-Once a shoe factory district, the old brick buildings of Seongsu-dong have found new life in the hands of restaurateurs, cafe owners, and fashion designers.
-Popular among young Koreans, the streets and businesses in this area are considered the trendiest spots in the city.
+Proceed to Seongsu-dong, the “Brooklyn of Seoul,” known among young people for restauranteurs, cafe owners, and fashion designers.
+Once a shoe factory district, the old brick buildings of Seongsu-dong have found new life since the streets and businesses in this area are now considered the trendiest spots in the city.

 Meals: Breakfast